Pre-registration is required.

 Participants may receive a certificate in INVASIVE INSECT MANAGEMENT upon the successful completion of all six webinars and earning a passing score on associated online quizzes following each class.
 Participants not interested in a certificate may also attend all six webinars, or individually, without taking the associated quizzes.
 Attendees are encouraged to take all six sessions in one season to get the most out of the information.

-Invasive Forest and Agricultural Insects in Massachusetts, continued (DAY 4)
+Invasive Forest and Agricultural Insects in MA - Current and Future (DAY 3)

 9:00 A M Introductions and explanations of quizzes, certificates, and pesticide and association credits

 9:15 AM Invasive Forest Insects in MA: Identification, Life Cycles, Hosts, Damage, and MA State Regulations

 Nicole Keleher, MA Department of Conservation and Recreation

 A presentation of the many different invasive forest insects in MA including an update on current pest issues.